Top Questions You Should Be Asking When Buying a Diamond

 1. Type IIb Diamonds

 Type IIb diamonds contain boron rather than nitrogen.
-These diamonds emit a blue or blue-grey color, as boron absorbs light from the spectrum's red end.
-Type IIb stones are extremely valuable and only account for roughly 0.1% of all-natural diamonds and offer exceptional diamond quality.
+These diamonds emit a blue or blue-grey color as boron absorbs light from the spectrum's red end.
+Type IIb stones are extremely valuable and only account for roughly 0.1% of all-natural diamonds and offer exceptional diamond quality, so keep your eyes out for these when buying a diamond.

-Here are additional questions you may want to ask regarding diamond quality.
+Here are additional questions you may want to ask regarding diamond quality when buying diamond jewelry:

 Does Diamond Color Variation Affect Diamond Quality?

 The color differences between diamonds can range from subtle to drastic.
 Even when placing two stones side by side with identical weight, cut, and clarity, their color differences may be worlds apart.
-This difference may have tremendous weight on your preference, as well as the price tag.
-Color variations do affect the overall diamond quality rating.
-Your jeweler should allow you to compare the stones under the same conditions—lighting, background, and engagement ring setting—for an accurate comparison.
+This difference may have tremendous weight on your preference, as well as the price tag when buying a diamond.

 Diamonds within the normal color range may vary from colorless to pale yellow or brown.
 Even within that range, the colorless diamond is the most valuable, as it is also the rarest.
-Asking to see and compare like diamonds of color variation for yourself will help you determine where color is on your list of diamond quality priorities.
+Asking to see and compare similar diamonds with color variation for yourself when buying diamonds will help you determine where color is on your list of diamond quality priorities.

 Does a Diamond’s Cut Affect Diamond Quality?